Generic Name: bosentan (boe SEN tan)

 Bosentan is usually taken 2 times per day.
 Your doctor may change your dose after 4 weeks of treatment.
-Follow all directions on your prescription label.
-Do not take bosentan in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.

 You may take bosentan with or without food.

 Do not swallow a dispersible tablet whole.
 Place it into a small amount of water and allow the tablet to disperse in the liquid.
 The tablet will not dissolve completely.
 Stir gently and drink this mixture right away.

 If your doctor tells you to use only half of a dispersible tablet, break the tablet at the line scored on it and disperse only one tablet half in water.
 Place the unused tablet half back into the blister pack for storage, and use that half within 7 days.
 Do not break a tablet half into smaller pieces.

 Bosentan can cause severe liver problems.
 Your liver function will need to be tested before you start taking bosentan, and again each month during your treatment.